-There are several studies which are basically carried in the western and developed countries regarding the collaboration between key players in the social development.
+There are several studies which are basically carried in the western and developed countries regarding the partnership between key players in the social development.
 But in India, studies carried are few and are at their infant stage.
-Many of these studies carried are focusing on the tri-sector collaboration comprising Government sector, business sector and Third sector.
-But there very few studies carried on possible need for exclusive collaboration between the business sector and Third sector.
-The tri-sector collaboration between Government sector, Business sector and Third sector even though necessary for the development of socially excluded groups, it is strongly felt that bilateral collaboration are also vital in the progress of socially exclude groups.
-The present study fills this gap in the existing research and thereby undertakes to find out the need and possibility of collaboration between the business sector and third sector.
+Many of these studies carried are focusing on the tri-sector partnership comprising Government sector, business sector and Third sector.
+But there very few studies carried on possible need for exclusive partnership between the business sector and Third sector.
+The tri-sector partnership between Government sector, Business sector and Third sector even though necessary for inclusive growth, it is strongly felt that bilateral partnership are also vital in the progress of inclusive growth.
+The present study fills this gap in the existing research and thereby undertakes to find out the need and possibility of partnership between the business sector and third sector.

-NEED FOR COLLABORATION
+NEED FOR PARTNERSHIP

-Collaboration between the Business sector and Third sector are necessary when we consider present status of CSR activities.
+Partnership between the Business sector and Third sector are necessary when we consider present status of CSR activities.
 The CSR activities are definitely carried out by business enterprise in a very large scale, but the question remains to be seen that who is benefitting out of CSR activities?
 Do the socially and economically excluded groups of the society are getting any benefits?
 Is it reached only to a small section of the population leaving the marginalized from its purview?
 These questions remains always even after spending huge amounts on the welfare of citizens by the business enterprises.

 The business sector sees CSR from the perspective of competitive advantage it gains.
 It sees CSR as strategic CSR.
 Many of the time business uses CSR as marketing promotion tool.
 In fact business always seeks return from their CSR activities.
 Because of these reasons CSR activities carried business sector is not able to derive desired positive result in the inclusive growth programmes.
-Moreover business lacks necessary skills required in the implementation of the programmes for the development of socially excluded groups.
+Moreover business lacks necessary skills required in the implementation of the programmes on inclusive growth.
 Many of time it can be seen that business wrongly priortise social problems and it gives importance to the physical infrastructure problems rather than the quality of the human life.
 Business most of the times insensitive to the needs of the common man and it views common man only from the point of view of potential customers.
 It takes only such social problems which affects the interest of the business and ignores real problems of the society.
 There is also misconception held by the business on the issue of development.
 Business sees development in terms of income and they ignore all important aspect of human development and they equate economic growth for the development, though the economic growth is only one of the factors in the development.
 Business sector measures success of CSR activities on the basis of money spent on CSR activities.
-But real success of its CSR activities will be visible only when it actually carries activities along with the third sector in terms of programme on human development.
-This kind of collaboration with third sector will make the business to measure the impact of social performance.
+But real success of its CSR activities will be visible only when it actually carries activities along with the third sector.
+This kind of partnership with third sector will make the business to measure the impact of social performance.
 The business sector seems to be rediscovering the meaning of CSR and new forms of collaboration with the Third sector for social initiative (Andres A. Thompson 2000).
-The greatest
+The greatest contribution CSR initiatives can make is through reinforcing state- led development policy together with the third sector (Peter Newell 2007).